 Five Mistakes to Avoid Before You Buy a Walk in Tub

-- SOAKING DEPTH – Some walk in tubs don’t have a very deep soaking depth, while others have over 20” of soaking depth.
+- SOAKING DEPTH – Some walk-in tubs don’t have a very deep soaking depth, while others have over 20” of soaking depth.
 It’s important to note, the more soaking depth, the more water you will need to fill it.
 But some people simply want to take a deep soak and get their body fully submerged in the water.
-Taller bathers also will appreciate a deep soaker walk in tub.
-Aging Safely carries several deeper walk in tub to choose from.
+Taller bathers also will appreciate a deep soaker walk-in tub.
+Aging Safely carries several deeper walk-in tubs to choose from.

-- FITS BATHROOM – Walk in tubs and transfer bathtubs come in many sizes.
-Not all bathrooms can easily fit a 30” x 60” walk in tub.
-Some instances it may require going through a wall to get it in the bathroom.
-Make sure the step in tub you want can actually get into the bathroom via a hallway or another access.
+- FITS BATHROOM – Walk-in tubs and transfer bathtubs come in many sizes.
+Not all bathrooms can easily fit a 30” x 60” walk-in tub.
+In some instances, it may require going through a wall to get it in the bathroom.
+Make sure the step-in tub you want can actually get into the bathroom via a hallway or another access.

-Those are some of the more important things to consider when buying a walk in bathtub.
-Don’t forget to make sure your water heater works with your walk in tub size.
-Many standard walk in tubs require a 50 gallon hot water heater, but some even larger.
-You also may want to consider design and color of the walk in tub.
-Some of Aging Safely’s models have a tempered glass doors that look very modern.
-No matter what your needs, our walk in tub experts will help guide you to the best possible solution.
+Those are some of the more important things to consider when buying a walk-in bathtub.
+Don’t forget to make sure your water heater works with your walk-in tub size.
+Many standard walk-in tubs require a 50-gallon hot water heater, but some are even larger.
+You also may want to consider the design and color of the walk-in tub.
+Some of Aging Safely’s models have tempered glass doors that look very modern.
+No matter what your needs, our walk-in tub experts will help guide you to the best possible solution.
 Getting older isn’t always fun, but there are things we can do to make life a little better.
 Having independence and a sense of security when bathing is an absolute must.
-Aging Safely Baths is a family-owned business that’s dedicated to finding you the best walk in tubs or handicap showers at the lowest prices possible.
-Please call 1-888-779-BATH(2284) today for a free no obligation consultation.
+Aging Safely Baths is a family-owned business that’s dedicated to finding you the best walk-in tubs or handicap showers at the lowest prices possible.
+Please call 1-888-779-BATH(2284) today for a free no-obligation consultation.